shaik1002/biggitlabbomb/doc/user/application_security/policies/scan_execution_policies.md

 - You can assign a maximum of five rules to each policy.
 - You can assign a maximum of five scan execution policies to each security policy project.
-- Scan execution policies may be [overridden](pipeline_execution_policies.md#interaction-with-scan-execution-policies) by pipeline execution policies when you use `override_ci` strategy.

 ## Jobs